Elias Díaz Player Props: Rockies vs. Marlins

 Elias Díaz At The Plate

-- Diaz has had at least one RBI in 37.5% of his games this season (15 of 40), with two or more RBI eight times (20.0%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Diaz has picked up an RBI in 36.6% of his games this season, with more than one RBI in 19.5% of his games.
+He has also produced three or more runs in one contest.

-- He has scored in 14 of 40 games this season, and more than once 3 times.
+- He has scored in 36.6% of his games this season, with more than one run scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.